gaearon/hooks-perf-issues/README.md

 ## Hooks performance test

 Here is an example of how hooks can cause performance problems.
+This does not mean that hooks should be avoided, just that performance with hooks needs to managed carefully.

 This demo was modelled off a real world performance issue I was tasked to solve where we had special URL qualification logic that took a long time as our app was writing out special hrefs to link tags.